WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 }
 ```

-For WordPress to load this stylesheet in the editor and front-end, you need to tell it to enqueue it by using the [enqueue_block_editor_assets](https://developer.wordpress.org/reference/hooks/enqueue_block_editor_assets/) action hook.
+Register the script and enqueue it to load with `enqueue_block_editor_assets` alongside the JavaScript file.

-After those changes, the PHP code should look like this:
+After those changes, the PHP code will look like this:

 ```php
 <?php